victorharry/wpp-spam/README.md

-# Whatsapp Spam
+# Wpp Spam

 > Made in Brazil

 ## What is this?
-Whatsapp Spam is an application written in NodeJS that allows you to send message spam to your friends via WhatsApp.
+Wpp Spam is an application written in NodeJS that allows you to send message spam to your friends through WhatsApp.

 ## What do I need?